Ryan-Eberle/MatplotLib-Challenge/README.md

 ## Method
 Before the analysis, check data for any dulipcate time points for any of the mouse ID's.
 Remove any data associated for any duplicates

 Generate a summary statistics table of mean,median,variance,standard deviation, and SEM of the tumor volume for each drug treatment.

 Generate a bar plot that shows the total number of mice for each treatment regimen throughout the course of the study.

 Generate a pie plot that shows the distribution of female and male mice in the study.

+Using the four most promising treatments and calculate the final tumor volume for each mouse.
+Calculate the quartiles and IQR and determine if there are any outliers across the four treatments.

+Create a box and whisker plot of the final tumor volume for the previous four treatment regimens, highlight the potential outliers by changing their color.

 ## Analysis

-Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.

-Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.
-Hint: All four box plots should be within the same figure.
-Use this Matplotlib documentation page for help with changing the style of the outliers.

 Select a mouse that was treated with Capomulin and generate a line plot of time point versus tumor volume for that mouse.